-- No dredging of wetlands, submerged grassbeds, or shellfish beds is authorized (exceptions may be made for noxious, invasive, or exotic vegetation, as determined or verified by staff, in man-made waterbodies). - A minimum 10-foot buffer must be maintained between the proposed work area and wetlands and a 3:1 (horizontal: vertical) side slope or flatter must be maintained unless protected by low-profile, flow-through, or solid bulkhead structures.
-Flow-through/Low-profile bulkheads must: - Be constructed in a way that allows for the normal hydrologic regime to be maintained in the wetland area: - (For flow-through bulkheads) Leave six (6) out of every twelve (12) inches of structure length open or be constructed in a 'shadow-box' or 'board-on-board' configuration with staggered rows of facing boards on either side of the stringers, which must be at least four (4) inches in width; Other configurations may be allowed with prior approval from MDMR Wetlands Permitting Staff; - (For low-profile bulkheads) Extend no higher than the existing mud line, unless specifically authorized above; - Not pose a hazard to navigation; - Not result in fill entering any wetlands unless specifically authorized.
+- No dredging of wetlands, submerged grassbeds, or shellfish beds is authorized (exceptions may be made for noxious, invasive, or exotic vegetation, as determined or verified by staff, in man-made waterbodies). - A minimum 10-foot buffer must be maintained between the proposed work area and wetlands and a 3:1 (horizontal: vertical) side slope or flatter must be maintained unless protected by separately authorized low-profile, flow- through, or solid bulkhead structures.